roberto-belardo/Climba-data/README.md

 ## What is Climba-data
 Climba-data is a community driven json database of italian climbing spots.

-## What can i do with Climba-data?
+## What you can do with Climba-data
 You can:
 - download it and build whatever you like.
 We used it to build [Climba](https://github.com/backslash451/Climba), an iOS app.
 - suggest a revision